arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

   delay(200);
 }
 ```
-Notice that the sketch shown above utilizes the following functions from the `Arduino_MachineControl` library:
+Notice that the sketch shown above utilizes the following functions from the `Arduino_PortentaMachineControl` library:

 - `MachineControl_DigitalOutputs.begin(true)`: This function initializes the digital outputs channels with overcurrent behavior set to **latch mode**, meaning that upon overcurrent detection, channels remain open until manually toggled in software.
 - `MachineControl_DigitalOutputs.writeAll(0)`: This function initially sets all digital output channels to an open state (off).